top of page

 It’s a fun little photo op or, if you’re lucky, you might catch one of the multiple weddings they host each year.
 Our kids loved it, and Evelyn (of course) took center stage to hold a mini service for us!

-Drumheller is a relatively small town, so accommodation options are limited, plus we quite often go there just for the day.
-However, when we do stay in Drumheller, we have a few places we tend to go back to.
+Drumheller is a relatively small town, so accommodation options are somewhat limited, and since we often visit just for the day, we don’t always stay overnight.
+That said, when we do spend the night in Drumheller, there are a few places we’ve stayed at and returned to more than once.

 Hotels in Drumheller